On this page

 What data is tracked?

 Let's quickly go over the data that is made available by the Code Similarity feature.

-The similarity score is used to find solutions that are similar in approach, and also for identifying possibly plagiarized solutions.
+The similarity score is used to find solutions that are similar in approach and for identifying possibly plagiarized solutions.
 Our implementation is designed to scale to millions of compared solutions.
 It is not fooled by formatting, naming differences, or by order of operations.

-The mass score is used to determine how "much stuff" is going on within a candidate's solution.
-This score takes into account things like operators, functions, regular expressions, etc and calculates a form of complexity that we believe to be more useful than simply using lines of code (LoC).
+The mass score is used to quantify the amount of program work characterizing a candidate's solution code.
+This score takes into account the components of code such as operators, functions and regular expressions and calculates a form of complexity that we believe to be more useful than simply using lines of code (LoC).

-While there are other use cases for code similarity, such as simply surfacing similar but not exact solutions when comparing candidate's code to others, the main application of this feature is to detect possible plagiarized solutions.
-There is no way for Qualified to automatically say for sure that a solution is plagiarized, since the system only determines that code is similar, it doesn't know why the code is similar.
-However our system will take certain factors into account, such as complexity, to determine a range in which code being similar starts to be considered a risk of being plagiarized.
-Our system will identity solutions that may be at risk as either "low", "medium" or "high" risk.
-From there your team can decide if you believe the solutions to in fact be plagiarized.
+While there are other use cases for code similarity, such as surfacing similar but not exact solutions when comparing candidate's code to others, the main application of this feature is to detect possible plagiarized solutions.
+There is no way for Qualified to automatically say for sure that a solution is plagiarized.
+The system only determines that code is similar; it doesn't know why the code is similar.

 Where are similar solutions sourced from?

 When comparing a candidate's solution, Qualified uses a few solution pools as its source for finding possible matches.

 - Your own candidate solutions: Any previous solutions submitted by other candidates on your team.